 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
-If you had problems with severe bleeding before your hysterectomy, sexual function often improves after surgery.
+If you had severe bleeding before your hysterectomy that also negatively affected sexual function, your sexual function will often improve after surgery.
 If you have a decrease in your sexual function after your hysterectomy, talk with your health care provider about possible causes and treatments.

 If your surgeon also used a laparoscope:

 - You may remove the wound dressings and take a shower the day after surgery if sutures (stitches), staples, or glue were used to close your skin.

 - Cover your wounds with plastic wrap before showering for the first week if tape strips (Steri-Strips) were used to close your skin.
 Do not try to wash the Steri-Strips off.
 They should fall off in about a week.
 If they are still in place after 10 days, remove them unless your doctor tells you not to.

 - Do not soak in a bathtub or hot tub, or go swimming, until your doctor tells you it is OK.

 Try eating smaller meals than normal and have healthy snacks in between.
 Eat plenty of fruits and vegetables and drink 8 cups (2 L) of water a day to keep from getting constipated.